“A tender nostalgic narrative about the nature of sisterly relations and the beauty of transiency”.

 In the seaside city of Kamakura near Tokyo, three sisters, 29-year-old Sachi Kouda (Haruka Ayase), 22-year-old Yoshino Kouda (Masami Nagasawa) and 19-year-old Chika Kouda (Kaho), live together.
 Sachi, a nurse at a local hospital, has been a stand-in mother ever since their mother (Shinobu Ohtake) moved away and their grandmother died.

-One day, they receive the message that their father has died in a distant province – When they were still young, he left their mother for another woman.
+One day, they receive the message that their father, who left their mother for another woman, has died in a distant province.
 They decide to attend his funeral.
 At the funeral they meet Suzu Asano (Suzu Hirose), their 14 year-old stepsister.

 As Suzu’s own mother has already died and she doesn’t really get along with her step-mother, she gladly accepts Sachi’s invitation to come to live with them in Kamakura.

 The narrative’s main focus concerns ‘interactions and relations’ and should be seen as detailed study on how time influences the nature of subsequent interactions as well as the nature of the relations that’re function of those interactions.
 For instance, Yuzu has to find her own place in relation to each sister and each sister has to take Yuzu into account as sister.
 The latter is easily observed for instance when Chika as well as Yoshino ask Yuzu to address them in a specific way, preferring informality instead of the formality governed by Japanese honorifics.
 As Yuzu is introduced into the past and the present of her new sisters, the house, and other family members, it’s nevertheless apparent that the differential memories each sister has, concerning the father and the lack of place to talk about that which binds them, are not without having an effect on their interactions/relations.